brebory/uwa-datascience/README.md

 datasci_course_materials
 ========================

-Public repository for course materials for the Spring 2013 session of Introduction to Data Science, an online coursera course.
+My work for the Summer 2013 University of Washington Data Science Coursera class.